 Registered Reports is a publishing format that emphasizes the importance of the research question and the quality of methodology by conducting peer review prior to observing the data.
 Registered Reports offers an opportunity for researchers to receive expert feedback on their study design before accessing the data.
 In the Registered Reports model, journals provide an in-principle acceptance to publish a study prior to data access and observation.
 The study will be published if it was conducted as planned, regardless of what the results show.
 This supports researchers by providing critical review when the feedback can more easily guide the direction of the study, and reduces publication bias by ensuring that all results are reported regardless of their support for the hypothesis.
 Given that the full GFS data will not be available for some months, researchers have a window of several months to start approaching journals, thus accelerating the timeline to publication since the peer review will have occurred during the waiting period before data are released.

 To access the data from the GFS, first create an Open Science Framework (OSF) account, which you can do here.
-Then, visit the GFS Registry and complete the Preregistration Form for access to the sample data and the full Wave 1 data.
-You will use the same preregistration to request both the sample and full data by returning to your initial preregistration and updating it.
-You can specify in the preregistration which countries you would like data for or choose the full global set.
+Then, visit the GFS Registry and complete the Preregistration Form for access to the data.
+See https://osf.io/3jtz8/ for release dates.

 After submission of your preregistered study plan, the COS team will review the submission for completeness of the preregistration before access is granted to the dataset.

-Preregistration is required to access the Wave 1 dataset in its first year of release.
+Preregistration is required to access each wave of data for the first year of release (preregistration for Wave 1 access is two years).
 Preregistration will create a read-only, time-stamped copy of a research plan completed before the researcher's study is begun.
 Preregistration carries a number of benefits to researchers and the research community.
 Not only does it clarify how the data will be used, it will also allow the research community to know what research questions are being pursued, enabling increased collaboration and reduced duplication of efforts.
 Additionally, it helps clarify the distinction between planned and unplanned research.
 Preregistering for GFS data access will increase the discoverability of research and will maximize the impact of this valuable dataset.

 Access the Guide to Preregistration and Preregistration Template that can be used to draft your research plan.
 If you would like to learn more about how to conduct a preregistration, click here.